 Cons: duration limited to a few days.
 In addition, the color changes from green to red.
 I’m not sure but probably for the oxidation of some component, something to investigate.
-Given my doubts about this, I immediately threw the product away when the colour changed.
+Given my doubts about this, I immediately threw the product away when the color changed.

 The second method involves the use of lyophilized aloe vera powder.
-This extract is obtained from the juice of aloe and then through a process of lyophilisation transformed into powder.
-During the process the constituents are not degraded and the final product is very concentrated, hence the code 200:1.
+This extract is obtained from the juice of aloe and then through a process of lyophilization transformed into powder.
+During the process, the constituents are not degraded and the final product is very concentrated, hence the code 200:1.
 This code indicates that 200g of pure aloe gel can be obtained from one gram of powder.
 Aloe vera extract is easily available online on sites selling raw materials.
 I bought from Dragonspice, here is the link if you want to buy it.

 What you will need